February 24, 2022, a little after 12 noon

 As the kids’ bedtimes arrived, Jon drove us back to the place where we were staying.
 I went through the bedtime routine, and once everyone was ready, I called a meeting in our room on the fourth floor.
 I explained to all the boys what the air raid sirens meant and why it was so important that we all get to the basement quickly if the sirens started again.
 I had the older kids gather all of our coats and shoes into two large shopping bags that I entrusted to my 13-year-old son, a serious and thoughtful boy who operates well under pressure.
 I explained that we were not going to waste time putting on coats and shoes before getting to safety.
 In the event of an air-raid siren, his job was to get these bags to the basement.
 My 11-year-old, who has a very tender heart for little kids, was assigned the task of helping his 5-year-old brother get quickly and safely down the stairs.
 The only responsibility I gave to my eldest was to get himself to the basement along with the rest of us.
 After the morning’s fiasco, I figured I’d better not ask anything extra of him.
 The 8-year-old also had no other responsibilities besides getting himself quickly to safety.
 I would carry the 3-year-old if needed.

 After I explained the plan, I had all the boys explain it back to me until I was satisfied that each boy knew what he was supposed to do.
 I wanted to do an actual drill, but as it was well past the little boys’ bedtime, I contented myself with this verbal version of a drill.
 After that, we prayed together and said goodnight, and the three big boys went downstairs to their room.
 I tucked the little boys into bed in my room.
 It had been a big day, it was late, and they fell asleep almost immediately.
-Having slept so little the previous night, I was looking forward to going to sleep myself, but that was not to be my lot.
+Having slept so little the previous night, I was looking forward to going to sleep myself, but that was not to be.
 I had barely had time to notice that the little boys were all asleep before I heard the now familiar sound of the air-raid siren outside!
 I hadn’t even turned out the light in our room yet.

 Groaning inwardly, I moved to wake the little boys.
 For having fallen asleep only minutes before, they were surprisingly difficult to rouse, but once they were awake enough to understand the situation, they sprang into action.
 I scooped up the 3-year-old in my arms, and the four of us headed downstairs to the older boys’ room.
 They were already out of bed and waiting for us, the 13-year-old holding the bags with our coats and shoes.
 We quickly walked down the remaining two flights of stairs in an orderly fashion, went outside, down the exterior stairs to the basement, entered the code on the electronic keypad, and got into the basement.
 Before long, others began to join us, evacuees who had arrived from other parts of Ukraine during the day—but we were the first.
 Despite being housed on the two top floors of the building, my six boys and I were the first ones to make it to the bomb shelter.
 I was so proud of them!